leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/09.png)

-Now let’s name the title sections.
+Now, name the title sections.

 1. Enter **Column Definitions** in cell **A1**.
 2. Select **White** from the **Font Color** selector.